galligan/agent-journal/README.md

-# Private Journal MCP Server
+# Agent Journal MCP Server

 A comprehensive MCP (Model Context Protocol) server that provides Claude with private journaling and semantic search capabilities for processing thoughts, feelings, and insights.